Contribution from Giles Harrison, Mention Me. Originally featured here.

 After all, an effective referral programme relies on being promoted in the right places, at the right time.
 Even the most compelling campaign isn’t going to perform is nobody sees it.

-60% of new customers acquired through referral come via the homepage.
+It increases revenue60% of new customers acquired through referral come via the homepage.
 That’s right.
 60%.

 Promoting referral on your homepage will almost certainly benefit your bottom line.
 But a word of advice: run it for as long as you can.
 This will not only deliver more revenue, but will mean you can accurately analyse and optimise performance for even better results.
 Plus it gives customers more time to return and share your brand again.